kmaho17/shinpokered-rebalanced/README.md

 - TMs of all kinds at all stores (Prize Corner included).
 All TMs are now re-purchaseable at various stages of the game.
 - Pewter city has ethers
 - Lavender town has max ethers
-- Saffron city has elixers
+- Saffron city has elixirs
-- Cinnabar island has max elixers
+- Cinnabar island has max elixirs
 - Cerulean mart sells escape rope per Yellow version
 - Fuchsia mart sells hyper potions per Yellow version